5 Software Overview

 3. The routine will run at the specified reduced speed once and stop.

-4. If the routine looks good, you can now play again, and it will run at the speed specified in the menu in the upper right.
+4. If the routine looks good, you can now play again with the “resume routine” icon that will appear in the upper right, and it will run at the speed specified in the menu in the lower left.

 5.7 Advanced Routine Functionality